xAd Unveils Location Intelligence Platform for Brick-and-Mortar Businesses

 xAd, a New York-based company that leverages location data to help marketers understand how best to court consumers, announced a new tool called MarketPlace Discovery on Wednesday.
 The platform will provide brands with insights about where consumers active in their industries are shopping.

 The release builds on xAd’s previous work to provide businesses with location intelligence.
-While xAd previously used its own location intelligence to run advertising campaigns for its business partners, the new platform will provide actionable location intelligence directly to businesses, said Shashi Seth, chief product officer at xAd, in an interview with Street Fight Tuesday.
+While xAd previously used its own location intelligence to run advertising campaigns for its business partners, the new location based platform will provide actionable location intelligence directly to businesses, said Shashi Seth, chief product officer at xAd, in an interview with Street Fight Tuesday.

 Describing xAd’s core goal, Seth said, “We have been focused on solving one problem for our customers, which is finding the right customers and sending them to their stores.
 Every large retailer … has the same problem: they need more people.”